santisq/PSTree/docs/en-US/Get-PSTree.md

 Specifies an array of one or more string patterns to be matched as the cmdlet gets child items.
 Any matching item is excluded from the output.
 Wildcard characters are accepted.

-Note: Excluded items do not add to the recursive folders size.
+Excluded items do not add to the recursive folders size.
+Patterns are tested with the object's `FullName` property.

 ```yaml
 Type: String[]